axd6044-sketch/Bioinformatics-course-projects/Week06 /README.md

 ```
 micromamba activate bioinfo
 ```
-Prepare the makefile and run all
+Prepare the makefile
-The makefile is attached
+The makefile is attached below
 ```

 SHELL = bash